KeithBremer/CYF-DB-Module/install/install.md

 * If you use Windows then see [here](#windows-install).
 * If you have Mac-OS then see [here](#macos-install).

+If you don't use any of the above then please talk to a mentor about how to proceed.

 ---
 ## Ubuntu Install
+---

-If you have Ubuntu as your operating system you can install PostGreSQL using:
+If you have Ubuntu as your operating system you can install PostgreSQL using:
 ```
 $ sudo apt-get install postgresql postgresql-contrib
 ```

-Enter your ubuntu password when asked for it.
+Enter your ubuntu password when asked for it (it's needed for the `sudo` command).

 For this command you must confirm that you are happy to install the packages and any needed dependencies that the package manager identifies.
 Generally just type `Y` or `y` to proceed.

 To verify your installation enter the following commands:
 ```
 $ sudo -u postgres psql --version
 ```
-Enter your Ubuntu user password when prompted - this is required by the sudo part of the command.
+Again, enter your Ubuntu user password when prompted.
 The command should display something like this:

     psql (PostgreSQL) 12.2 (Ubuntu 12.2.4)